pubnub/chat-engine-function/README.md

 ## Provisioning the ChatEngine Framework Function

-### Bundle the server Server Code.
+### Bundle the server Server Code

-The REST api is constructed of several files to improve understandability.
+The REST api is composed of several files to improve understandability.
 The files must be bundled into a single function to upload to PubNub.

 1. Clone the `chat-engine-server` repo and run `npm install`.